vcolavin/blog/content/blog/2019/trump-election/index.md

 > The problem with slavery isn't that enslaved people are mistreated, it is that they are enslaved.
 At least the cruel slave owner is sincere.
 The kind one is dishonest, and doing nothing to solve the underlying problem while profiting from slavery.
 Worse, his behavior makes it easier to justify the institution of slavery, thus prolonging the injustice.

 While I see where this is coming from, I disagree.
-There's a certain strain of radicalism that rejects incremental change in favor of overthrowing the entire unjust system.
-This is an enticing idea, but practically, the insistence on revolution tends leaves the most vulnerable people up shit creek.
+There's a tendency of radicalism that rejects incremental improvements entirely, in favor of overthrowing the entire unjust system.
+This is an enticing idea, but practically, this insistence on revolution tends to leave the most vulnerable people up shit creek.

-In other words, it would certainly be best if there were no unjust or oppressive systems (e.g. capitalism).
-That being said, as long as we exist within an unjust system, it is worthwhile to do the right thing to minimize the suffering of others, even if that minimization does not dismantle the unjust system.
-Further, I don't believe we'll ever be completely free of injustice, and we can't use the existence of injustice as a reason to not act righteously.
+In other words, I agree that it would certainly be best if there were no unjust or oppressive systems (e.g. capitalism, slavery).
+That being said, as long as we exist within an unjust system, it is worthwhile to do the to minimize the suffering of others, even if that minimization does not dismantle the unjust system.
+Further, I don't believe we'll ever be completely free of injustice, so we can't use the existence of injustice as a reason to not act righteously.

 In other other words, _why not both_?